 Once you have gone through some self-reflection it is time to determine what career suits you.
 While we encourage you to schedule an appointment and meet with one of our career counselors to help you through this process, there are many ways to research jobs, careers and industries on your own.

-c) Networking: One of the most effective ways to find a job.
+Networking: One of the most effective ways to find a job is through networking.
 You often can hear about job openings through networking contacts even before the job is advertised.
-Some jobs are never posted on traditional sites at all.
 Your network begins with friends, extended family, and co-workers and grows from there.
 Whether you are a college student or a working professional, you will benefit from establishing professional contacts in the industry or career path you plan to pursue.

-f) Professional associations and affiliations: Identify resources offered by specific industries through their professional associations and groups.
+Professional associations and affiliations: Identify resources offered by specific industries through their professional associations and groups.
 These can be identified and researched on-line.
-Our career counselors are here to help you with this.
+Our career counselors are available to help you with this.

-g) Career Fairs and on-campus opportunities: Attend the events offered through the Framingham State University Office of Career Service and Employer Relations.
+Career Fairs and Networking Events: Attend in-person and virtual events offered through the Career Service and Employer Relations.
 Speak with employers and ask questions with individuals who are here specifically to meet you.